Action on poverty

 Supporting financial security of individuals and families is key to addressing poverty in Alberta.
 We have a range of programs, benefits and policies that make life more affordable and help lower-income Albertans meet their needs and participate in communities.

-File your 2017 tax return by April 30, 2018 to receive the following benefits automatically if you qualify.
+File your tax return to receive the following benefits automatically if you qualify.
 Need help?
 Find a free tax preparation clinic near you.